top of page

 "What," you say, "isn't it embarrasing for the sixth grade student to be taught with second grade students?"
 It would be if we practiced such a silly idea.
 Our students are organized around Academies: Primary 1-3; Elementary 4-6; Middle 7-9; and Senior 10-12.
 Each academy spends up to three years with the same instructor(s).

 We also provide individual goals in all subjects daily for each student.
-The sixth grade student arriving at a second grade skill level does not have to be labeled or quarintined to receive instruction and goals at his instructional level.
+The sixth grade student arriving at a second grade skill level does not have to be labeled or quarintined in a separate room to receive instruction and goals at his instructional level.

 This works well for the rest of the Elementary Academy students he attends class with.
 Those students who have higher skills do not have to be bored with the lower expectations typical in most cattle herd classrooms.
 No, the student at higher skills is challenged at his level.